 - 4 Section 5.
 The Property Tax Code is amended by changing - 5 Section 15-172 as follows: - 6 (35 ILCS 200/15-172) - 7 Sec.
 15-172.
-Senior Citizens Assessment Freeze Homestead - 8 Exemption. - 9 (a) This Section may be cited as the Senior Citizens - 10 Assessment Freeze Homestead Exemption. - 11 (b) As used in this Section: - 12 "Applicant" means an individual who has filed an - application under this Section. - "Base amount" means the base year equalized assessed value - of the residence plus the first year's equalized assessed value - of any added improvements which increased the assessed value of - 17 the residence after the base year. - "Base year" means the taxable year prior to the taxable - 19 year for which the applicant first qualifies and applies for - 20 the exemption provided that in the prior taxable year the - 21 property was improved with a permanent structure that was - 22 occupied as a residence by the applicant who was liable for - 23 paying real property taxes on the property and who was either the
+Senior Citizens Assessment Freeze Homestead - 8 Exemption. - 9 (a) This Section may be cited as the Senior Citizens - 10 Assessment Freeze Homestead Exemption. - 11 (b) As used in this Section: - 12 "Applicant" means an individual who has filed an - application under this Section. - "Base amount" means the base year equalized assessed value - of the residence plus the first year's equalized assessed value - of any added improvements which increased the assessed value of - 17 the residence after the base year.
+Beginning in taxable year - 18 2012, if an equalization factor of less than 1 is applied to - 19 the property for any taxable year, then, for purposes of - 20 calculating the exemption under this Section for that taxable - 21 year, the base amount shall be the sum of the base year - 22 equalized assessed value of the residence and the first year's - 23 equalized assessed value of any added improvements that increased the assessed value of the residence after the base year multiplied by the equalization factor.